josephmisiti/josephmisiti.github.io/_posts/2016-07-01-data-migrations-in-django-1.7+.markdown

 ---

 Starting in Django 1.7, migrations were built into Django and you no longer need to use [south](http://south.readthedocs.io/en/latest/).
-One of the minor things that change was the way you do datamigrations.
-If you are familiar with South, you would execute a command as follows:
+One of the minor things that changed was the way you create data migrations.
+If you are familiar with South, you would create a new migration as follows:

 ```
 ./manage.py datamigration southtut2 hash_passwords
 ```

-You had to explicitly say you were creating a data migration and provide the app it was for and a name for it.
+You had to explicitly say you were creating a data migration and provide the `app` it was for and a `name` for it.
-I thought these scheme was nice, because I could open up by migrations folder and differentiate between the data migrations and the automatically created migrations (based on the custom name).
+I thought this scheme was nice, because I could open up by migrations folder and differentiate between the data migrations and the automatically created migrations (based on the custom name).

 Starting in Django 1.7, a data migration is created in the following manner: